 We expect to continue to grow our Fios internet connections as we seek to increase our penetration rates within our Fios service areas, further supported by the demand for higher speed internet connections.
-At the same time, we expect accelerating fixed wireless access connections to complement strong Fios results as demand for broadband services continues to grow.
+At the same time, we expect continued growth of FWA connections to complement strong Fios results as demand for broadband services continues to grow.
 In Fios video, the business continues to face ongoing pressure as observed throughout the linear television market.
-Given these trends, we provide standalone Fios internet plans in addition to the choice of Fios video or a streaming service provided by a partner.
-We have experienced continuing access line and DSL losses as customers have disconnected both primary and secondary lines and switched to alternative technologies such as wireless, Voice over Internet Protocol, and cable for voice and data services.
+We have experienced continuing access line and DSL losses as customers have switched to alternative technologies such as wireless, VoIP, and cable for voice and data services, and we expect this trend to continue.

-In our Business segment, we offer wireless products and services to business and government customers across the U.S. We continue to grow our retail connections while operating in a highly competitive environment.
-We expect that this connection growth, combined with our industry-leading network assets, will provide additional opportunities to sell solutions, such as those around security, advanced communications and professional services.
-We also expect to expand our existing services offered to business customers through our Intelligent Edge Network, our multi-use platform.
+In our Business segment, we offer wireless products and services to business and government customers across the U.S. We continue to grow our connections while operating in a highly competitive environment.
+We expect that this connection growth, combined with our industry-leading network assets, will provide additional opportunities to sell solutions, such as those around security, private networking and other network connectivity services, advanced communications and professional services.